smartobjectoriented/EMISO/doc/source/portainer/portainer.rst

 Agent
 *****

-The Agent is also deployed from a docker image, bellow is the docker run command to start it.
+The Agent is also deployed from a docker image, below is the docker run command to start it.

 .. code-block:: shell